Question6.com: The gist of our life

 16 - What is freedom

-It was in the third century BC that Plato wrote his famous allegory of the cave.
-His concern was the importance of education in our life.
+In the third century BC, Plato wrote his famous allegory of the cave.
+His concern was the importance of education in our lives.
 To solve a problem is to become conscious of its solution.
 Education develops our consciousness.
 We only have to replace his cave with consciousness and his allegory will apply to our 21st century.

-Plato imagined people who spent all their life in a cave.
-All they can do is to watch shadows on the wall in front of them.
+Plato imagined people who spent all their lives in a cave.
+All they can do is watch shadows on the wall before them.
 The shadows are their “reality”.
-One day, one of them is set free to turn around and look behind him.
+One day, one of them is set free to turn around and look behind.
 He discovers a fire and symbols being moved in front of the fire.
 What he could see on the wall was only a shadow.
 His reality was only a mirage.

 That may be one of the purposes of our life on earth: We must regain our freedom.